RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 Let's pretend we have looked at all 3 and 3U3B_0112_0001.pdb has some special trait we are interested in.
 We want to look at the snapshots of the trajectory that created that file, but first we need to figure out which archives we need to look at.
-To do so, look at the end of the output of the head node as follows:
+To do so, look at the end of the output for the head node as follows:

 ```sh
 $ tail mpi_0